mbutler808/Asterophryinae_phylogenetic_data/README.md

 Ethan C. Hill, Claire J. Fraser, Diana F. Gao, Mary J. Jarman, Elizabeth R. Henry, Bulisa Iova, Allen Allison, Marguerite A. Butler.
 2022.
 Resolving the deep phylogeny: Implications for early adaptive radiation, cryptic, and present-day ecological diversity of Papuan microhylid frogs.
 Molecular Phylogenetics and Evolution.
 177:107618.
 ISSN 1055-7903. https://doi.org/10.1016/j.ympev.2022.107618

+### History

+2022-09-08 First release
+2023-06-01 Updated alignment files to include a missing basepair in the BDNF alignment (no consequence to the analyses), and all downstream analyses and outputs.

 ### The repository contains:
 #### Tables
 * Table 1: **Specimen metadata** including collection site, type locality, species citation, lifestyle based on microhabitat use and citation, gps, elevation, site name and number, geological terrane, GenBank accession numbers by locus.